rwxrob/dtime/README.md

 Mine also comes with the `dtime` command for easy integration into shell scripts or while editing files with `vi/m` using "wand" syntax (`!!`,`!}`,`!G`}.

-Mine also assumes weekdays refer to that of current week whether it be before or after the current date.
-So, for example, on Tuesday `mon` refers to the previous day, not the next Monday.
-(For that use `nextmon` or `nmon`.)

 I also focus mostly on time spans rather than specific dates.

 ### Andrew Snodgrass' PEG Golang Package